viniciusofontes/MPC-double-pendulum-on-rail/README.md

 The in-depth explanation of the code is meant to aid the reader in every step of the implementation, for teaching purposes, hence some choices have been adopted to favor readability rather than perfomance.
 The parametrization of the controller was set to values that show the application of the MPC method, but could be further optimized (try it yourself by changing the weight matrices).

 Derivation and parameters are based on [1].
 Matlab implementation was based on [2], where significant changes were made to make it easier to read.
 An optimization tool [3] has been used to improve performance.
+You can check this system working in real life in [4].

 ## References